Cykyrios/GodotInSim/addons/godot_insim/demo/lfs_api/README.md

 ## How To

-Launch the demo scene, which will request the list of currently available mods, print the number of mods returned, then request and print details about one particular vehicle - a not-so-random ID was chosen here ;).
-A final request is made for a non-existing mod ID (at least not at the time of making this demo), to show the output of a failed request.
+Launch the demo scene, which will request the list of currently available mods, print the number of mods returned, then request and print details about a few vehicles.
+Among the requests is one made for a non-existing mod ID (at least not at the time of making this demo), to show the output of a failed request.

 ![LFS API mods](./screenshots/lfs_api_mods.jpg)